Conditional gradient method for vector optimization: Introduction

 The outline of this paper is as follows.
-Section 2 presents some preliminaries on the notations.
-Section 3 explains the vector optimization problem and a necessary condition for optimality.
-In Section 4, the Frank-Wolfe method with Armijio line search (see Algorithm \ref{algorithm1}) and adaptive stepsize (see Algorithm \ref{algorithm3}) for vector optimization problems are introduced and the convergence results of the produced sequences are obtained.
-An application to a bicriteria portfolio optimization problem is presented in Section 5.
-Finally, in Section 6, we make some conclusions about our works.
+Section 2 presents some basic definitions, notations and auxiliary results which will be used in the sequel.
+In Section 3, we give the general scheme for conditional gradient method for constrained vector optimization problems.
+In Section 4, we analyze the convergence of the proposed method with three different step size strategies.
+Finally, in Section 5, some conclusions and remarks are presented.